axd1967/tracksat-demo/README.md

-## Welcome to the GitHub page of tracksat
+## Welcome to the GitHub issue page of Tracksat

-Here is a screenshot of an example of what [TrackSat](https://tracksat.space/) can do:
+Here is a screenshot of an example of what [Alicja Musiał](https://alicja.space/about)'s [Tracksat](https://tracksat.space/) can do:

 ![image](screenshot.png)

+You can find lots of information on this web application [here](https://alicja.space/projects/tracksat).

-This repository is currently only hosting [issues](https://github.com/axd1967/tracksat-demo/issues) reported by the public related to [tracksat.space](https://tracksat.space/).
+This repository is currently only hosting [issues](https://github.com/axd1967/tracksat-demo/issues) **(REPLACE)** reported by the public related to [tracksat.space](https://tracksat.space/).